ChuanxinZhai/ChuanxinZhai/README.md

 # Hi everyone 👋
 Welcome to my Github.
-This is Chesson Zhai, you can call me Chesson.
+This is Chesson Zhai, and you can call me Chesson.

 ### For me
-Now, I'm a MSc student in the University of Warwick.
+MSc: The University of Warwick, Warwick Manufacturing Group, e-Commerce and Digital Analytics for e-Business Management.
+Bsc: Xi'an Jiaotong Liverpool University, Schoold of Advanced Technology, Information and Computing Science.

 I love
 ![Music](https://img.shields.io/badge/-Music-FFD700?style=flat-square&logo=music&logoColor=white)